Making dialogue sound genuine is an art in itself. Creating a distinctive voice for every character in a story is no easy task.

 Again, choose words your character would use.
 Think about the times they live in, the knowledge they have, their cultural references.

 A good way to make dialogue come alive is to cut as many words as possible and see how you can arrange what’s left.

 If you’re not happy cutting a word completely, you can always use an abbreviation.

 – Things as would

 – for those as don’t know

 Play around with how each character strings together a sentence.
-Most of us don’t use the King’s English.
+Most of us don’t use the Queen’s English.

 pictures c/o hovercraft doggy